eloquent/lockbox-nodejs/README.md

 ### Generating keys

+*Lockbox* uses [RSA] keys in [PEM] format.
+This is a standard format understood by [OpenSSL].
 Generating of keys is handled by the `openssl` command line tool (not part of *Lockbox*).
-Generating a private 2048-bit RSA key in PEM format with no password can be done with this command:
+Generating a 2048-bit private key can be achieved with this command:

     openssl genrsa -out private.pem 2048

+Private keys can have password protection.
 To create a key with a password, simply add the `-des3` flag, which will prompt for password input before the key is created:

     openssl genrsa -des3 -out private.pem 2048